daniel-enqz/ruby-corners-100/README.md

 ---

 A method’s contract states “given the following inputs, I promise to return certain outputs and/or cause certain side-effects”.
-It is the callers responsibility to ensure that the method’s preconditions the inputs it depends on—are met.
-It is the method’s responsibility to ensure that its postconditions of those outputs and side-effects—are fulfilled.

 ---